 Brilliantly colored, handmade friendship bracelets are sure to bring a coven closer.

-If your little superheroes heave a truck-load of candy home on Halloween night, here are a couple of options that might tempt them to part with at least some of their loot (and you won’t have to sneakily snarf it up yourself).
+If your little superheroes end up with a surplus of sweets on Halloween night, here are a couple of options that might tempt them to part with at least some of their loot (and you won’t have to sneakily snarf it up yourself).